Health Care & Aging | Hospice Care | Palliative Medicine

 Palliative Medicine offers optional open access publishing via the SAGE Choice programme.
 For more information please visit the SAGE Choice website.
 For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
 Sage Choice means that, for a fee, your article is freely available to download to all readers, not just those with institutional or personal subscriptions to the journal.
 Information about this publishing option will be sent to all authors at the time of acceptance of the paper; you do not need to indicate whether you wish to choose this option at submission.

-Palliative Medicine will publicise your published papers through its active social media presence including Twitter and Facebook.
-Some authors are invited to contribute to our Podcast series, and if you are particularly interested in recording a podcast to publicise your paper, please let us know.
+Palliative Medicine will publicise your published papers through its active social media presence including Twitter, Facebook, Instagram and Linkedin.
+Authors are invited to contribute to our Podcast series, and if you are particularly interested in recording a podcast to publicise your paper, please let us know.
 We also encourage authors to press release their paper in conjunction with their local or institutional press offices.
 If you are doing this, please let us know so that we can coordinate with any other publicity and social media.
-Each edition an author is also invited to blog for the EAPC blog as ‘editor's choice’.
+Each edition an author is also invited to blog for the EAPC blog as ‘editor's choice.’

 Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Palliative Medicine editorial office as follows: